apokryphus/advanced-combat-system/README.md

 - Select weapons have ``increased range``.
 - Quen, Axii, Yrden, Aard each have a ``special attack``, replacing ``Whirl``. ```Requires Whirl to use```.
 - ```Holding down W key```, while attacking with ``light attacks``, ``heavy attacks``, or ``special attacks`` will alter attack moveset.
-- ```Range of opponent```, will also alter attack moveset (ie. holding down W while attacking with Axii heavy attacks at close range will slap your target)
+- ```Range of opponent```, will also alter attack moveset (ie. holding down W while attacking with Axii heavy attacks at close range will slap your target).
 #### - Igni
 - ```Light Attack``` = **Default Geralt light attacks**
 - ```Heavy Attack``` = **Default Geralt heavy attacks**